-As reported previously at section 4), the Council's Workforce Strategy is a supporting pillar of the Council's governance and transformation programme.
-The Workforce Strategy is interlinked with the strategic priorities set out in the Prioritisation of Services and the Council's Digital Strategy.
-Scrutiny of these strategies is provided through ongoing reporting to the Policy & Resources Committee.
-Review and refresh of these strategies will take place in 2021/22 with regard to the context of the Covid pandemic, Audit Scotland reports and Scottish Government strategies.
-The review will allow for reflection on the prioritisation of services and resources and alignment to commitments made by Council.
+As reported previously at section d), the Council's Workforce Strategy is a supporting pillar of the Council's governance and transformation programme.
+The Workforce Strategy is interlinked with the strategic priorities set out in the Digital Strategy, with scrutiny of these strategies being provided through ongoing reporting to the Policy & Resources Committee.